Dispute parking tickets in St Louis in a flash

 Believing that the process of disputing an infraction is complicated and a waste of time and money, most residents decide to pay the fine without giving it much thought.
 They don’t want to bother with it since they don’t think it will produce a favorable outcome.

-- Access the app on your web browser or download the app for your iPhone
+- Access the app on your

 - Answer a few short questions about the citation you want to beat

 As a result, our app will provide you with a fine appeal letter written according to the policies and regulations of your area to help you beat the ticket more efficiently.

 Is beating a fine really worth my time?

 Usually, people don’t want to bother with this problem, so they pay what they owe, but a minority of them decide to fight a ticket, which is their legal right.
 Those who have tried have efficiently disputed all their infractions so far.

 In the City of St Louis, you have 30 calendar days from the issuance date to either pay your citation or contest it to avoid the addition of late fees and penalties.
 If you decide to appeal, you can do it in one of two possible ways:

 - In-person - by visiting the Parking Violations Bureau at the following address

 - 229 North 7th Street (between Olive and Pine Streets)